Availity/availity-workflow/README.md

 ## CLI

-CLI options are documented in it's [README](./packages/availity-workflow/README.md)
+CLI options are documented in it's [README](./packages/workflow/README.md)

 ## Configuration

-`availity-workflow` can be configured using a javascript or yaml configuration file called `workflow.js` or `workflow.yml`.
+`workflow` can be configured using a javascript or yaml configuration file called `workflow.js` or `workflow.yml`.

 **Example:**
 ```js